eformsignen/eformsignen.github.io/help/chapter6.rst

 Accessing Field Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every field has its own detailed settings called **OZ Field Properties**.
+Every field has its own detailed settings called **OZ Component Properties**.
 The properties of each field can be accessed by
 selecting a field and then clicking the property icon or the **Properties** menu.

 .. figure:: resources/checking-components-properties.png